Jishou University: Academics

-Faculty and Studen
+Faculty and students

 Jishou University has more than 1,800 faculty and staff members, including over 1,200 full-time teachers, among whom more than 700 hold senior professional titles.
 Nearly 800 faculty members serve as doctoral or master's supervisors.
 The university has a total enrollment of over 30,000 students, including more than 25,000 on-campus undergraduate, master's, doctoral, and international students.

 Library collections

 Jishou University Library's total collection amounts to more than 2.3 million items.